 DEAL Senate is one of three committees that make up DEAL (Diversity & Equity Access Leadership) which is an umbrella entity that supports, promotes, and monitors campus diversity, equity, and inclusion (DEI) work.
 This committee provides faculty, who are interested in leading DEI work in their department and division, with an opportunity to work with and learn from other faculty, staff, and student DEI liaisons.
 DEAL Senate also provides opportunities for DEI liaisons to engage in professional development exercises and discussion to expand their DEI toolkit of skills and competencies.
 (Contact: firstname.lastname@example.org)

 Faculty Flash Talks are one hour gatherings of faculty 2-3 times per semester where several faculty share their current research in 5 minute “flash” presentations, followed by 10 minutes of questions from colleagues.
 Flash talks are an opportunity for faculty to get to know one another as scholars and creative artists in a fun and relaxed environment.
-(Contacts: Aubrey Westfall, Srijana Shrestha, or Karen McCormack)
+(Contacts: Dana M. Polanichka or Aubrey Westfall)

 Implicit Bias Training For Faculty Searches